MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Enter **R** to Run once and press enter (this may take a couple minutes).

-1. Back in the Edge browser, open a new tab and type https://microsoft.com/devicelogin in the address bar.

-1. Go back to the Windows PowerShell window, copy the code that appears after *"...enter the code"* in the last line of the script to authenticate the agent.

-1. Go back to the Edge browser and paste it in the **Code** box and select **Next**.
-Select your tenant admin account and select **Continue** in the *Are you trying to sign in to Azure Connected Machine Agent?* window.

-1. Go back to the Windows PowerShell window and wait for the message *"Successfully Onboarded Resource to Azure"*. **Note:** If you see a message line with a new authentication code, you need to repeat the last 3 steps again.
+1. The setup process will open a new Edge browser tab to authenticate the Azure Arc agent.
+Select your admin account, wait for the message "Authentication complete" and then go back to the Windows PowerShell window.

-1. Go back to the Azure portal page where you downloaded the script and select **Close**.
+1. When the installation finishes, go back to the Azure portal page where you downloaded the script and select **Close**.
 Close the **Add servers with Azure Arc** to go back to the Azure Arc **Servers** page.

 1. Select **Refresh** until **WIN2**  name appears.

     >**Note:** This could take a few minutes.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.